RIT-MESH/Self-Driving-Car-courses-and-projects/6 Lane detection/README.md

 # Lane detection

-The goal of this project is to detect lanes in image or videos.
+The goal of this project is to detect lanes in image, videos or live feed.

 The procedure is as follow
 1) select desired video or image